Uninett/nav/doc/reference/jwt.rst

 Configuring JWT authentication
 -----------------------------

-NAV supports authentication with JSON Web Tokens (JWT).
+The NAV API supports authentication with JSON Web Tokens (JWT).
 JWT issuers that your NAV instance should accept tokens from can be configured in :file:`jwt.conf`.
 The public key for the issuer is required, and can be configured either directly as a PEM file or via a JWKS endpoint.